congwei1230/MoChaBench/README.md

 ### Example Script to run SyncNetPipeline on single pair of (video, speech)

 ```
-cd eval-lipsync\script
+cd script
 python run_syncnet_pipeline_on_1example.py
 ```
-You are expected to get
+You are expected to get values close (±0.1 due to ffmpeg version, the version i am using `ffmpeg version 7.1.1-essentials_build-www.gyan.dev Copyright (c) 2000-2025 the FFmpeg developers`) to:
 ```
 AV offset:      1
 Min dist:       9.255